RepAdapt/nextflow_snp_calling_computecanada/README.md

 # nextflow_snp_calling_computecanada_narval
 Nextflow pipeline for Narval/Beluga Compute Canada HPC with SLURM

-This pipeline takes fastq reads, a reference genome and a gff file and will produce:
+This pipeline takes paired-end fastq reads, a reference genome and a gff file and will produce:
 - a minimally filtered vcf (removing SNPs where all indidivuals are homozyogous ALT and any SNP with MQ < 30).
 - 3 depth statistics files per dataset: samples genes depth, samples windows depth and samples whole-genome depth.